canbi/SwiftUI-Learning-Adventure/Project 02 - GuessTheFlag/README.md

 - [x] When someone chooses the wrong flag, tell them their mistake in your alert message – something like “Wrong!
 That’s the flag of France,” for example.
 - [x] Make the game show only 8 questions, at which point they see a final alert judging their score and can restart the game.

+**Project 3 Challange**
+- [x] Go back to project 2 and replace the `Image` view used for flags with a new `FlagImage()` view that renders one flag image using the specific set of modifiers we had.
+- [x] Create a custom `ViewModifier` (and accompanying `View` extension) that makes a view have a large, blue font suitable for prominent titles in a view.

 ### Screenshots
 <img src="Screenshots/1.png" width="200" /> <img src="Screenshots/2.png" width="200" /> <img src="Screenshots/3.png" width="200" /> <img src="Screenshots/4.png" width="200" />